pikabol88/CovidCrushGame/README.md

 # CovidCrushGame
 ## Match Three Game

-First wave, second ... third? ...
+First wave, second, third? ...

 The mask has become an essential accessory, and leaving the house is a big risk ...
 Will it ever end!?